uidaholib/verso-docs/content/research-assets/non-traditional-asset-submissions.md

 into publications like audio recordings, sculptures, paintings, plays, costume designs, set designs, and more.
 While Esploro has asset types like ‘theater’ and ‘musical composition,’ not every asset is going to fit perfectly in one of the predetermined categories, or even have standard metadata to enter.
-The following are some examples of non-traditional deposits I’ve seen:
+By virtue of being 'non-traditional,' it is impossible to explain how to make a deposit for every possible medium.
+The following are examples of assets I have worked with directly:

 ### Art
 For an individual piece, you will ideally have an image(s) of the piece and a